rsork34/3090_A4/readme.md

 * Grid Size: -s # : where # must be greater than or equal to 7.
 * Initial Configuration: -i # : where # must be between 0 and 4 inclusive.
 * Number of Kernels *n* must be less or equal to grid size *s*

+## Note:
+ * opencl scaffolding code was taken from in class code examples